-CHS has also contributed to improvements in the health care, social services and education systems in Camden:
+Camden Healthy Start has also contributed to improvements in the health care, social services and education systems in Camden:

 - A coordinated system for connecting families to home visiting and other resources in the community reduced duplication of services and assisted busy professionals to help their patients by sending referrals through an electronic “single point of entry” system.